Leveraging expertise in silicone chemistry to aid innovation in medical adhesives

 Stick to what you know?

 From basic plasters to sophisticated drug delivery patches, the applications of medical adhesives have expanded over the last decade.
 In addition, the synergies between the ocular and dental industries have highlighted the potential for cross-sector innovation.
-Owing to silicone’s unique properties and the innovative use of methacrylate backbones, monomers have been developed to offer benefits such
+Owing to silicone’s unique properties and the innovative use of methacrylate backbones, monomers have been developed to offer benefits such as breathability, water resistance, and non-irritating formulas for sensitive skin.
+Through this, the industry has yielded innovative products – from wound care to wearable devices – which provide improved functionality and enhance patient outcomes.

 Although increased screen time may have led to the unprecedented rise in myopia, advancements in contact lens technology, such as ortho-k, offer promising solutions.
 Cornelius’s expertise in silicone chemistry and monomer manufacturing positions us to drive these innovations and support our customers who are looking to create more sustainable, cutting-edge solutions for the ocular, dental and medical adhesives sectors.
-Additionally, our commitment to quality and regulatory compliance ensures
+Additionally, our commitment to quality and regulatory compliance ensures that they continue to support these markets and help you address novel medical challenges in the future.

 Learn more about our UK Manufacturing capabilities and offerings here.